When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Phase 1 - Academic entrance requirements are reviewed by the Office of the Registrar and applicants are shortlisted for interviews.
 Last year, applicants successful in receiving an interview had a minimum average of 75%.

-- Phase 2 - Applicants are shortlisted based on academic standing (Phase 1).
-Applicants with prior NAIT Health Sciences credentials or other health profession credentials may be given special consideration for the interview shortlist.
-Selected applicants will be invited (by email) to participate in an online interview session.
+- Phase 2 - Shortlisted applicants will be invited (by e-mail) to participate in an online interview session.
 After scheduled interviews are conducted, the final selection (Phase 2) is based on:

 Interview: Consists of a series of scenario-based interview questions designed to evaluate the applicant's critical thinking and ethical decision-making abilities, communication skills, knowledge of the profession and the non-cognitive skills necessary for success in a clinical environment.
 The interview process will incorporate four to six questions.
 The length of the interview process is approximately 30-45 minutes.